-- What I want the group to know and understand: Jesus did something amazing that no one else could do when he died for us and bridged the gulf that separated us from a holy God.
+- KNOW: Jesus did something amazing that no one else could do when he died for us and bridged the gap that separated us from a holy God.

-- What I want the group to experience: Joy and gratitude that Jesus would love us enough to give his life for us; passion for others to experience this love.
+- EXPERIENCE: Joy and gratitude that Jesus would love us enough to give his life for us; a passion for others to experience this love.

-- How I want the group to respond: By trusting Jesus alone to make us right with God, save us from God’s judgment, and restore our relationship with him; by telling others this good news.
+- DO: Trust Jesus alone to make us right with God, save us from God’s judgment and restore our relationship with him.
+Tell others this good news.